-The River Sanctuary – formally known as the Hudson River Park Estuarine Sanctuary – is the heart and soul of Hudson River Park.
+The River Sanctuary – also known as the Hudson River Park Estuarine Sanctuary – is the heart and soul of Hudson River Park.
 In fact, Hudson River Park would never have come into existence had New York State and New York City not committed to recognize its approximately 400 in-water acres as a natural resource of extraordinary importance.

 The Estuarine Sanctuary provides critical habitat to over 70 species of fish, including seahorses, eels and striped bass, and is a vital migration corridor for birds and other wildlife.
 This thriving urban estuary ecosystem is tidally influenced, resulting in a mixture of salt and fresh water that creates a dynamic, nutrient-rich environment with high biodiversity.

 Beyond creating access — both physical and visual – to this invaluable natural resource, other core aspects of the Park’s mission are to promote environmental stewardship and to enhance Sanctuary habitat.